Qintarra/JMeter/hw_1/README.md

 ![index](/hw_1/screenshots/dashboard.jpg "dashboard")

 hw-1.jmx opened in JMeter interface:

 ![GUI](/hw_1/screenshots/GUI_tg.jpg "GUI")

+If you run a load test through the JMeter GUI, you can save the summary report into a *.csv* file, for example: [summary](/hw_1/hw_1-500_summary.csv)